Lexscher/Spotify_Fellowship_Questions/README.md

 I made this repository for my Spotify Fellowship application.
 I'll answer each technical question in it's own file.
 I'll be using JavaScript to solve these questions.

-So you may navigate to the questions easily from here:
+You may navigate to the questions from here:

 | Question | Link                                                                                                  |
 | -------- | ----------------------------------------------------------------------------------------------------- |